nehin17/DataScience/README.md

 # DataScience

-This repository contains codes of various Data Science topics like NumPy, Pandas, and so on.
+This repository contains codes on various Data Science topics like NumPy, Pandas, and so on.
 Each topic has a folder which contains basic implementation code.